nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :exclamation: **Warning:**<br>

 Upon launching the application, some files responsible for the storage of your data will be created in the same folder as `nutrigoals.jar`.
 If you are a new user, you are advised not to edit these files.
-If your changes to the data file makes its format invalid, NutriGoals will discard all your data and start with an empty data file.
+If the changes you made to the data file invalidates its format, NutriGoals will discard all your data and start with an empty data file.

 </div>